theorly/jailbreak-gpt/README.md

 - Gemma2

 # What is it
-**This is a tool in development yet, so many more features have to be added.**
 Automated tool in Python for the query of various LLM and analysis of different prompts.
 When the queries to the various LLMs are finished, a .json file is created containing the "chat_history".